 For healthcare professionals

-Patients with Dry Eye Disease (DED), particularly those who require frequent use of lubricants or other topical therapies, should avoid ocular lubricants that contain Benzalkonium chloride (BAK).2
+Preservatives are increasingly recognised as having a negative impact on ocular structures even in concentrations as low as 0.005%¹.
+Patients with Dry Eye Disease (DED), particularly those who require frequent use of lubricants or other topical therapies, should avoid ocular lubricants that contain Benzalkonium chloride (BAK)².

 Professor Harminder Dua, one of the world’s leading authorities on the cornea and ocular surface disease explains some of the issues in the videos below: